rom1504/img2dataset/README.md

   * **multiprocessing** use a multiprocessing pool to spawn processes
   * **pyspark** use a pyspark session to create workers on a spark cluster (see details below)
 * **subjob_size** the number of shards to download in each subjob supporting it, a subjob can be a pyspark job for example (default *1000*)
+* **preresolved_domains** passing a file with preresolved domains may speed up the downloading process, see preresolver section

 ## How to tweak the options